lakshmipravallika19145/FraudShield/README.md

 - **Scikit-learn** — spots unusual behavior patterns per account over time
 - **PyTorch** — learns what normal delivery sessions look like and flags sessions that deviate
 - **PyTorch Geometric** — finds connected fraud groups across accounts, devices, and IP addresses
-- **Neo4j** — stores the connections between accounts, phones, and IPs as a graph so fraud rings are easy to spot
+- **Neo4j** — stores connections between accounts, phones, and IPs as a graph so fraud rings are easy to spot
 - **Apache Kafka** — streams live location and sensor data from devices in real time
-- **Redis** — saves risk scores so repeated checks on the same account are instant
+- **Redis** — saves check results so repeated lookups on the same account are instant
 - **PostgreSQL** — stores all delivery records and audit logs
 - **React + Grafana** — live dashboard for platform operators showing flagged deliveries and suspicious areas on a map